vita-epfl/s-attack/README.md

-# S-attack library: <br/> A library for evaluating trajectory prediction models
+# S-attack: <br/> A library for evaluating trajectory prediction models and making them robust
 This repo contains three research projects to assess the trajectory prediction models, [__Scene-attack__](https://github.com/vita-epfl/s-attack#scene-attack) which evaluates the scene-understanding of models, [__Social-attack__](https://github.com/vita-epfl/s-attack#social-attack) which evaluates social understanding of them, and [__Certified__](https://github.com/vita-epfl/s-attack#certified) which introduces a certified performance.

 ---